Verryx-02/RAM-USB/README.md

 > ⚠️ This project is under active development and not ready for production use.

-To test the system locally:
+To test the registration process locally:

 ### Prerequisites
 1. Generate certificates: `cd scripts && ./generate_key.sh`
+2. Connect the pc at the Tailscale private network
-2. Open 4 terminal tabs
+3. Open 4 terminal tabs

 ### Setup and Start Services (in order)